Updated: Jul 15, 2021

 For further reference on this technique please refer to the Headspace app which is pretty comprehensive.

-So there you have it, those are 4 meditation techniques that you could find useful in your day to day life which will help you embody a more harmonious state when you’re feeling overly anxious or busy.
+So there you have it, those are 5 simple grounding and meditation techniques that you could find useful in your day to day life which will help you embody a more harmonious state when you’re feeling overly anxious or busy.